cw-ec/map_series/README.md

 3. If running the file from a traditional IDE run the file as normal.
 If one is not available to you see the directions for running the file from the command line below.

-   - Open the search window from the bottom right of your screen and search for 'Python Command Prompt'
+   - Open the search window from the bottom left of your screen and search for 'Python Command Prompt'

      ![Python Command Prompt Search](./docs/imgs/PCP_img.png)
    - Ensure that the python environment is the default arcgis pro python env.
 This is usually named something like